 Sometimes statistical terms can seem arbitrary and abstract.
 When we look at real world examples, the meaning of Sigma Levels becomes quite clear.
-So what is a good Sigma Level?
-In a world that operates on a Sigma Level of 3.8, two short or long landings take place at a major airport per day.
-In a world that works on a Sigma Levels of 6, there is only one short or long landing every five years.
+So what is a good şevel?
+In a world that operates on a level of 3.8, two short or long landings take place at a major airport per day.
+In a world that works on a levels of 6, there is only one short or long landing every five years.
 In a world that operates on a Sigma Level of 3.8, doctors prescribe 200,000 wrong drug prescriptions per year and only 68 per year if it were operating on 6 Sigma Levels.
 Those are some pretty drastic differences in process performances only 2.2 Sigma Levels apart.
 Most companies aim for processes operating at a Six Sigma level and based on these real world examples, it is evident to see why.

 The correlation between DPMO and Sigma Level

 It’s time to review DPMO.
 DPMO is a long-term measure of the success rate of a process.
 It specifically looks at the number of defects that a process produces.
 Since Sigma Level looks at variation in a process and DPMO looks at the rate of producing defects in a process (i.e. outputs that are out of specification) it is natural to conclude that there is a correlation between them.
 As the DPMO of a process increases, the Sigma level decreases and vice versa.
 As the level increases, yield increases too.
 In other words, Sigma level and yield are directly proportional to each other.
 A quick reminder of the definition of yield – it is the ratio of the number of good products produced vs. the total number of goods produced.

 How to calculate the Sigma Level of a process